glouppe/info8002-large-scale-data-systems/lecture6.md

   - Probability of finding data is dependent on structure of the network (e.g., number of direct peers) and TTL.
   - What happens when we increase TTL?
 - No built-in replication.
-  - Replication is dependent on user behaviour.
+  - Replication is dependent on user behavior.
 - Security issues, due to pattern matching in queries.
   - How do we know that `metallica_enter_sandman.mp3` is not `justin_bieber_baby.mp3` or a virus?
 - Not all nodes in the network are accessible! $\rightarrow V(\lambda)$

 ---

-# Issues with these approaches.
+# Issues with these approaches

 - Not reliable.
   - Data is lost if a particular node fails.
-  - Node failure implicitely influence others nodes and network content (e.g., $V(\lambda)$).
+  - Node failure implicitly influence others nodes and network content (e.g., $V(\lambda)$).
 - Not private and not secure.
   - How do ensure that the contents of file named $f$ really represents $f$?
 - Not efficient and not scalable.